Netflix (NFLX) Given a $388.00 Price Target by Macquarie Analysts

-Macquarie set a $388.00 price objective on Netflix (NASDAQ:NFLX) in a report released on Wednesday morning.
-The brokerage currently has a buy rating on the Internet television network’s stock.
+Macquarie set a $388.00 target price on Netflix (NASDAQ:NFLX) in a research note published on Thursday.
+The firm currently has a buy rating on the Internet television network’s stock.

-NFLX has been the topic of a number of other reports.
-Monness Crespi & Hardt upped their target price on shares of Netflix from $350.00 to $375.00 and gave the stock a buy rating in a research report on Tuesday, April 17th.
-Pivotal Research upped their target price on shares of Netflix from $420.00 to $500.00 and gave the stock a buy rating in a research report on Thursday, June 21st.
-Piper Jaffray Companies upped their target price on shares of Netflix from $367.00 to $420.00 and gave the stock an overweight rating in a research report on Tuesday, June 19th.
-Sanford C. Bernstein upped their target price on shares of Netflix from $340.00 to $372.00 and gave the stock an outperform rating in a research report on Tuesday, April 17th.
-Finally, Credit Suisse Group upped their target price on shares of Netflix from $286.00 to $330.00 and gave the stock a neutral rating in a research report on Tuesday, April 17th.
-Five research analysts have rated the stock with a sell rating, sixteen have assigned a hold rating and thirty have assigned a buy rating to the company.
-Netflix has an average rating of Hold and a consensus price target of $346.99.
+A number of other brokerages also recently commented on NFLX.
+UBS Group downgraded shares of Netflix from a buy rating to a neutral rating and reduced their price objective for the company from $425.00 to $237.00 in a research report on Wednesday, July 11th.
+Credit Suisse Group reaffirmed a neutral rating and issued a $330.00 target price on shares of Netflix in a report on Thursday, June 21st.
+JPMorgan Chase & Co. reaffirmed a buy rating and issued a $385.00 target price on shares of Netflix in a report on Wednesday, July 11th.
+Pivotal Research increased their target price on shares of Netflix from $420.00 to $500.00 and gave the company a buy rating in a report on Thursday, June 21st.
+Finally, Nomura initiated coverage on shares of Netflix in a report on Tuesday, July 10th.
+They issued a neutral rating and a $370.00 target price for the company.
+Five investment analysts have rated the stock with a sell rating, fifteen have given a hold rating and thirty-one have given a buy rating to the stock.
+Netflix has a consensus rating of Buy and an average price target of $346.99.

-Netflix (NASDAQ:NFLX) last issued its quarterly earnings data on Monday, July 16th.
-The Internet television network reported $0.85 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.80 by $0.05.
-The business had revenue of $3.91 billion for the quarter, compared to the consensus estimate of $3.94 billion.
+Netflix (NASDAQ:NFLX) last announced its quarterly earnings data on Monday, July 16th.
+The Internet television network reported $0.85 EPS for the quarter, beating the Zacks’ consensus estimate of $0.80 by $0.05.
+The firm had revenue of $3.91 billion during the quarter, compared to the consensus estimate of $3.94 billion.
 Netflix had a net margin of 7.13% and a return on equity of 25.66%.
-The company’s quarterly revenue was up 40.3% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $0.15 EPS. analysts forecast that Netflix will post 2.69 earnings per share for the current year.
+The firm’s revenue was up 40.3% compared to the same quarter last year.
+During the same quarter last year, the firm earned $0.15 earnings per share. sell-side analysts anticipate that Netflix will post 2.69 earnings per share for the current fiscal year.

-In other Netflix news, Director Richard N. Barton sold 700 shares of the company’s stock in a transaction dated Tuesday, August 14th.
-The shares were sold at an average price of $340.77, for a total transaction of $238,539.00.
-Following the transaction, the director now owns 7,393 shares in the company, valued at approximately $2,519,312.61.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CFO David B. Wells sold 1,000 shares of the company’s stock in a transaction dated Monday, May 21st.
-The shares were sold at an average price of $327.11, for a total transaction of $327,110.00.
-Following the transaction, the chief financial officer now owns 1,000 shares in the company, valued at approximately $327,110.
+In related news, CFO David B. Wells sold 1,000 shares of the firm’s stock in a transaction that occurred on Monday, August 20th.
+The shares were sold at an average price of $314.64, for a total transaction of $314,640.00.
+Following the sale, the chief financial officer now owns 1,000 shares in the company, valued at $314,640.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, Director Richard N. Barton sold 700 shares of the firm’s stock in a transaction that occurred on Wednesday, May 30th.
+The stock was sold at an average price of $352.31, for a total transaction of $246,617.00.
+Following the sale, the director now owns 7,393 shares in the company, valued at approximately $2,604,627.83.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 434,727 shares of company stock worth $159,153,534.
-4.29% of the stock is currently owned by company insiders.
+In the last 90 days, insiders have sold 416,801 shares of company stock worth $152,521,649.
+4.29% of the stock is owned by company insiders.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-GHP Investment Advisors Inc. bought a new position in Netflix during the 2nd quarter valued at about $789,000.
-Schroder Investment Management Group lifted its stake in Netflix by 4.0% during the 2nd quarter.
-Schroder Investment Management Group now owns 297,887 shares of the Internet television network’s stock valued at $117,790,000 after acquiring an additional 11,586 shares during the period.
-Global X Management Co LLC lifted its stake in Netflix by 43.2% during the 2nd quarter.
-Global X Management Co LLC now owns 12,879 shares of the Internet television network’s stock valued at $5,041,000 after acquiring an additional 3,887 shares during the period.
-Amussen Hunsaker Associates LLC bought a new position in Netflix during the 2nd quarter valued at about $200,000.
-Finally, MAI Capital Management lifted its stake in Netflix by 5.2% during the 2nd quarter.
-MAI Capital Management now owns 9,960 shares of the Internet television network’s stock valued at $3,899,000 after acquiring an additional 496 shares during the period.
-Institutional investors and hedge funds own 76.28% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in the business.
+Schroder Investment Management Group boosted its holdings in shares of Netflix by 4.0% in the 2nd quarter.
+Schroder Investment Management Group now owns 297,887 shares of the Internet television network’s stock valued at $117,790,000 after purchasing an additional 11,586 shares during the last quarter.
+Advisors Asset Management Inc. boosted its holdings in shares of Netflix by 95.9% in the 2nd quarter.
+Advisors Asset Management Inc. now owns 7,885 shares of the Internet television network’s stock valued at $3,086,000 after purchasing an additional 3,861 shares during the last quarter.
+Public Employees Retirement System of Ohio boosted its holdings in shares of Netflix by 1.6% in the 2nd quarter.
+Public Employees Retirement System of Ohio now owns 285,067 shares of the Internet television network’s stock valued at $111,584,000 after purchasing an additional 4,437 shares during the last quarter.
+Rice Partnership LLC acquired a new position in shares of Netflix in the 2nd quarter valued at $282,000.
+Finally, Green Square Capital LLC boosted its holdings in shares of Netflix by 14.7% in the 2nd quarter.
+Green Square Capital LLC now owns 10,196 shares of the Internet television network’s stock valued at $3,991,000 after purchasing an additional 1,305 shares during the last quarter.
+Institutional investors own 76.75% of the company’s stock.

 Netflix Company Profile